Context Matters: Peer-Aware Student Behavioral Engagement Measurement via VLM Action Parsing and LLM Sequence Classification: Experiments

 \textbf{Stage \#3: Engagement Classification}.

-To quantify the performance of the context-based engagement classifier, we first evaluate LLMs using the manual dense student action annotation, as shown in \cref{table:comparison_llms_manual_context}.
-We can notice that both Llama-3-8B and Gemma-2-9B achieve similar performance in terms of F1 score.
+To quantify the performance of the context-aware engagement classifier, we first evaluate LLMs using the manual dense student action annotation, as shown in \cref{table:comparison_llms_manual_context}.
+We can notice that both Llama-3-8B \cite{dubey2024llama} and Gemma-2-9B \cite{team2024gemma} achieve similar performance in terms of F1 score.
 The moderate performance of the LLMs on the disengaged class can be attributed to the inherent ambiguity of student engagement.
 In our dataset, some students were doodling on tablets rather than taking notes; experts labeled these cases as disengaged, but our action labels do not distinguish fine-grained behaviors such as writing versus drawing.
 Additionally, students who were daydreaming were sometimes annotated as listening because their posture suggested attention despite their lack of focus.
 Finally, student seated at the classroom periphery may appear to look forward without actually paying attention to the instructor.
-The context-aware engagement classifier achieves 92\% F1 score when using ground truth action annotations.
-When employing automated action parsing, it attains 86\% with Gemini-based parsing, \cref{table:comparison_llms_gemini_context}, and 85\% with the VLM-based parsing, \cref{table:comparison_llms_vlm_context}.
-This performance gap is attributable to the difficulty of the action recognition task, as even the advanced Gemini-2.5-Pro model struggles to accurately parse the 2-minute-long student videos.
+Since the context-aware engagement classifier (Gemma) achieves the highest F1-score of 92\% using manually annotated actions, we subsequently employ Gemma with automated action parsing.
+As shown in \cref{table:comparison_llms_vlm_context}, it achieves an F1-score of 86\% with Gemini-based parsing and 88\% with VLM-based parsing.
+This performance gap is attributable to the difficulty of the student action recognition task, as even the advanced Gemini-2.5-Pro model struggles to accurately parse the 2-minute-long student videos.